k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 Most database management systems store data in silos, organized according to the type of data stored, such as customer data, financial data, address data, and device data.
 When data is required, hundreds or thousands of tables may need to be queried using complex joins to deliver the information.
 This process is very cumbersome, complex, and time-consuming.
 Most importantly, data safety is challenged, and security is increasingly compromised each time these tables are accessed.

 Fabric's unique data approach offers a new paradigm for data management, particularly in terms of protecting data integrity.
 This approach utilizes a *Logical Unit*.
-Fabric uses the Logical Unit to store and enable access to data using an entity-centric predefined structure that considerably reinforces its security and integrity, as each entity is stored separately within a *Logical Unit Instance*.
-Each time data is accessed, a *Logical Unit Instance* is created or updated, based on a sync policy.
+Fabric utilizes the Logical Unit to store and enable access to data using an entity-centric, predefined structure that considerably enhances its security and integrity, as each entity is stored separately within a Logical Unit Instance.
+Each time data is accessed, a *Logical Unit Instance* is created or updated based on a sync policy.

 ### Logical Unit Instances Encryption

 Fabric encrypts each Logical Unit Instance (LUI) using an AES-256 algorithm along with an initialization vector (IV) and creates a unique encryption key for each LUI.
 The LUI data can only be read using the Fabric master key, which is also always encrypted.

 This additional atomic-level encryption provides greater protection of sensitive data, in addition to eliminating the risk of a large-scale data breach of systems.
-Each entity is uniquely protected and its encryption secrets do not affect the other millions (or more) of entities stored in Fabric.
+Each entity is uniquely protected, and its encryption secrets do not affect the other millions (or more) of entities stored in Fabric.

 ## Fabric Hashing Mechanism